yfhuang/11401_CS203A/Assignment/AssignmentIV/README.md

 ## Getting Started

 1. **Clone the Repository**
-    Clone the repository to your local machine:
+    Clone the repository to your local machine (new folder not your repository folder, e.g. /tmp/):
     ```bash
     git clone <repository-url>
     ```

-2. **Create the Folder**
+2. **Create the Folder in your Respoitory**
     Navigate to your repository and create the assignment folder:
     ```bash
     cd Assignment